vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1981 Ajanta’s Chronology: politics and patronage. in: Williams, Joanna G. (ed.), Kalādarśana.
 New Delhi. pp. 109–26.

-1983 The Great Cave at Elephanta: a Study of Sources. in: Smith, Bardwell L., Essays on Gupta Culture.
+1983 The Great Cave at Elephanta: a Study of Sourceṣin: Smith, Bardwell L., Essays on Gupta Culture.
 Delhi, pp. 235–282.

 Srīnivāsadāsa ´

-Yatīndramatadīpikā, edit. by H. ṇApte.
+Yatīndramatadīpikā, ediṭby H. ṇApte.
 Poona 1906.
 Ananda ¯ Aśrama ¯ Sanskrit Series No. 50.

 Srinivasan, Doris Meth